0xAX/linux-insides/Timers/timers-1.md

 return 0;
 ```

 The clock source management code provides the API for clock source registration and selection.
 As we can see, clock sources are registered by calling the  `__clocksource_register` function during kernel initialization or from a kernel module.
-During registration, the clock source management code will choose the best clock source available in the system using the `clocksource.rating` field which we already saw when we initialized `clocksource` structure for `jiffes`.
+During registration, the clock source management code will choose the best clock source available in the system using the `clocksource.rating` field which we already saw when we initialized `clocksource` structure for `jiffies`.

 Using the jiffies
 --------------------------------------------------------------------------------